totalimmersion/com.somfy.tahoma/README.md

 * TaHoma scenarios

 ### Suggestions or problems?
-Do you have a suggestions for (or a problem with) this app that you would like implemented?
+Do you have a suggestion for (or a problem with) this app that you would like implemented?
 Please go to the github page and create an issue or pull request with your suggestion/problem.

 If you like this app and would like to support its development, consider buying me a cup of coffee.